some-random-idiot/persistence-homework/README.md

 people in New Zealand.
 The data is categorized by year and region, starting in 2005 and ending in 2021.

 ## Technical details
-- This program uses the **ORMLite** library to interface with the database.
+- This program uses the **ORMLite** library in conjunction with JPA to interface with the database.
 - The data must be stored in a **SQLite** database file.
 - Run with **Java 11** for best compatibility.